cognitedata/oryx/README.md

 ## Computational Expression Builder

-Working with `Context` objects can be a bit painful since the actual result will be available inside a `Task` effect that has a `Result` that can be either `Ok` with the response or `Error`.
+Working with `Context` objects can be a bit painful since the actual result will be available inside a `Task` effect that has a `Result` that can be either `Ok` of the actual response, or `Error`.
 To make it simpler to handle multiple requests using handlers you can use the `oryx` builder that will hide the complexity of both the `Context` and the `Result`.

 ```fs
     oryx {